How do I know if my government is eligible? Can cities outside of the United States apply?

 What makes a great idea?

-We’re looking for bold solutions to important problems that are relevant today and/or will be relevant in the near future.
-Specifically, we want to make sure that you are presenting a bold, creative vision that has the potential for meaningful impact.
-Your plan should demonstrate your city’s ability to implement your vision, and the potential to transfer your idea to other cities.
-Click here to read more about the selection criteria and read more about past winners and finalists to learn about what makes an idea great.
+We’re looking for bold solutions to urgent and emerging problems that are relevant today.
+Specifically, we want to make sure that you are presenting a creative vision that has the potential for meaningful impact.
+Your plan should demonstrate your city’s ability to implement your vision and the potential to transfer your idea to other cities.
+Click here to read more about the selection criteria.

 Can applications come from partnerships of two or more cities, city and regional governments, or other combinations of government entities?

 While submissions can be made only by single cities, a city may submit an idea that involves supporting partners.
-Partners, for the purpose of the Mayors Challenge, can mean businesses, nonprofit organizations, citizens, and other governmental entities, including, but not limited to, regional governments, sub-municipalities, and a range of other public systems or institutions.
+Partners, for the purpose of the Mayors Challenge, can mean businesses, non-profit organizations, citizens, and other governmental entities, including, but not limited to, state governments, sub-municipalities, and a range of other public systems or institutions.

 What happens after my city replies?